 Tools for Tent Cleaning

-Tent fabrics, like every other fabric, are easily defaced by basic stains which also include mildew.
+Tent fabrics, like every other fabric, are easily damaged by basic stains which also include mildew.
 Mildew, a microbiological growth, is easily eliminated and its stain can be removed with chlorine.

-Simply spray the chemical onto the fabric while it is dry and allow it to sit for at least 20 minutes and the fresh mildew stains will vanish.
+Simply spray the chemical onto the fabric while it is.
+Then allow it to sit for at least 20 minutes and the fresh mildew stains will vanish.

-Other tools for tent cleaning include:
+Regular tools for tent cleaning

 - Warm water